 What you should also make sure of before you hire a domestic worker is that she is South African or, if not, in the country legally as a permanent resident with working papers.
 Otherwise, she might disappear one day because she has to catch a taxi to the border and renew her visa there by paying a bribe.
 You hear many of those storie.
 Make sure you spend some time interviewing her and checking her ID, and have her come work for you on a temporary basis first, to get an opportunity to watch her and specify exactly what it is you want done – and what not!
 The only issue we ever had was with the latter; my kids felt a bit harassed for having to keep their rooms picked up at all times of the day and when the constant chastising turned into arguments, I had to have a talk with my domestic to back off the kids and reduce vacuum cleaning to just once or twice a week!
 Black South Africans are generally very kind with a great sense of humor, but they are also a proud people who want to be taken seriously.
 An experienced maid will have her routine and if you want things done a certain way, it is best to talk about all those upfront, or perhaps have regular meetings to address any changes.

 Since you’ve probably never had the luxury of someone cleaning up after you around the clock, you actually won’t know what exactly it is you want done.
 And you might be uncomfortable at the very thought of someone working around you all day and another person (in addition to your kids and spouse) for you to “manage.”
-But having domestic help here in
+But having domestic help here in South Africa is also a wonderful opportunity to get a glimpse into an entirely different culture and gain an appreciation for all walks of life.
+I’ve occasionally been on the most eye-opening expeditions to help my maid with something or other, and we often share a laugh together.

 So while you’re busy packing up and filing visa applications and saying your good-byes at home, take some time to think about your future South African life with domestic help.
 And remember, as you’re scrubbing cement-like toothpaste out of your child’s sink once again – it might be your last for a while!